Kamaladevi Chattopadhyay: 1940s

 When World War II broke out Kamaladevi was in England, and she immediately began a world tour to represent India's situation to other countries and drum up support for Independence after the war.

 While on this tour she journeyed across the southern United States.
 In 1941 she boarded a segregated train.
 In Louisiana, a conductor tried to remove her from a car reserved for white passengers.
-Upon realizing that she was not a Black American, the conductor reportedly grew confused about how he should proceed and asked her where she was from.
+Upon realising that she was not a Black American, the conductor reportedly grew confused about how he should proceed and asked her where she was from.
 To her first answer, "New York," he pressed to learn "which land [she hailed] from," to which she reportedly responded: "It makes no difference.
 I am a colored woman obviously and it is unnecessary for you to disturb me for I have no intention of moving from here."
 The conductor left her sitting in that train car.

+After returning from England, Kamaladevi and Harindranath worked towards establishing a theatre group.
+In this endeavour, they were joined by G. Venkatachellum.
+Some short plays were based on the lives of Maharashtrian saints such as Tukaram, Jayadev, Eknath, Saku Bai and Pundalik and were performed in Bombay, Madras (Chennai), Pune, Bangalore to packed halls.
+They also staged plays based on social themes - 'Returned from Abroad', ' New Toy Cart', 'Black Ship'.
+Kamaladevi performed in these plays and in 1944 she set up the Indian National Theatre (INT) in Bombay (now Mumbai).
+Its most popularly known production was Nehru's "Discovery of India" produced by Shanti Bardhan.